Marcos Alonso's idol Tsiartas reveals secrets behind Chelsea wing-back's incredible goalscoring prowess | Goal.com

 The unorthodox threat presented by Marcos Alonso from wing-back doesn’t happen by chance.
 It stems from a unique upbringing for a third-generation player, whose grandfather and father were exceptional players in their own right.

-Tsiartas was a perfectionist renowned for his skill in free-kicks.
-He would spend time after training working on his technique.
+Tsiartas was a perfectionist renowned for his skill on free kicks and he would spend time after training working on his technique.
 Nicknamed ‘El Mago’ by the Sevilla fans, Tsiartas would have ‘Marquitos’ for company during these sessions.

-"His dad by far the best coach I had in my career, a coach who helped me through many things.
+"His dad was by far the best coach I had in my career, a coach who helped me through many things.
 I scored 18 goals after he arrived and we got promoted to the top league," Tsiartas tells Goal.
-"Marcos senior - every Friday in training when we finished warm-up - always sent me to go practice free-kicks as realistically as possible with a wall and goalkeeper.
+"Marcos senior - every Friday in training when we finished the warm-up - always sent me to go practice free kicks as realistically as possible with a wall and goalkeeper.

 "I remember he was often frustrated because he didn't have the sufficient power to get the ball to the goal.
 He was just a kid so I told him not to be disappointed, stressing that what he had to do was to find the right shot, the right sense of the kick, keep practising and in time he would be able to send the ball whenever and however he wanted to send it.

-"He followed that he practised a lot and so we admire him today for scoring with magnificent free-kicks.
+"He followed that and he practised a lot and so we admire him today for scoring with magnificent free kicks.

 "He always had a ball at his feet!
 Even if he were in a hotel lobby, at the locker rooms, everywhere, he couldn’t stop playing and kicking!”